xindalok/Data-Cleaning-Cafe-Dataset-python/Data cleaning.md

+### Summary of Data Cleaning Steps

+- **Data Validation and De-duplication:**
+  Identified and resolved NaN values and duplicate records to ensure data integrity.

+- **Data Type Standardization:**
+  Converted columns to appropriate data types to align with analytical requirements and improve computational efficiency.

+- **Item Name Mapping:**
+  Leveraged a dictionary to map derived price values to corresponding item names in the 'Item' column, ensuring accurate categorization.

+- **Unit Price Derivation:**
+  Computed 'Price Per Unit' by dividing the 'Total Spent' column by the 'Quantity' column.

+- **Error Filtering:**
+  Removed rows with unresolved discrepancies in the 'Item' or 'Price Per Unit' columns after mapping operations.

+- **Quantity Adjustment:**
+  Corrected values in the 'Quantity' column by recalculating it as the quotient of 'Total Spent' and 'Price Per Unit.'

+- **Column Recalculation:**
+  Revalidated the 'Total Spent' column by recomputing it as the product of 'Quantity' and 'Price Per Unit.'

 ``` python
 import numpy as np # linear algebra
 import pandas as pd # data processing, CSV file I/O (e.g. pd.read_csv)